Insider-Trading/newgrounds-gallery-scraper/README.md

 4. Enter the desired output folder name and start the scrape.

 Images will be saved using the browser's downloads directory in the specified subfolder.
+The popup will show how many files have been downloaded as the process runs.